 Why do this?
 First of all, if you are unaware that you snore, you may need to hear it for yourself to know that you do.
 These apps also give you an idea of how severe the snoring actually is.
 But it can also compare each night of snoring, letting you test the effectiveness of certain treatments and see how factors such as medications, alcohol or caffeine, for example, impact snoring.

-With multiple snoring apps out therefor iphone and android, it can be difficult to decide which one to try.
+With multiple snoring apps out there for iPhones and Androids, it can be difficult to decide which one to try.
 The good news is, many of them have a free version you can test out for yourself before you decide to upgrade.
 Here is a list and reviews of some of many snoring apps on the market:

 This snoring app is $3.99 and records your whole night, letting you find out if you snore, if your partner does, or if anything disrupts your sleep.
 This app also allows you to check the effectiveness of snoring remedies and shows charts for you to evaluate snoring.
-It records up to 11 hours and stops recording if your phone reaches low battery.
+It records up to 11 hours and stops recording if your phone reaches a low battery.